pubstack/pubstack.github.io/_posts/2017-06-15-tripleo-deep-dive-session-10.md

 tags:
   - tripleo
   - openstack
+  - cloud
 commentIssueId: 34
+refimage: '/static/deepdive.png'
 ---

 This is the 10th release of the [TripleO](http://www.tripleo.org/) "Deep Dive" sessions

 In this session we will have
 an update for the TripleO
 containers effort, thanks
 to Jiri Stransky.